canvon/nagios-cvnircbot/README.md

 edit the file to set the IRC server to use, bot nickname, channel and other things.

+Be sure to set up your Nagios log file properly (`undef` will do, and default to where it's stored on _Debian_ -- otherwise, you probably want to set an absolute path, but it can be any Perl expression).
+The default currently is `/var/log/nagios3/nagios.log`.

+Also be sure to set the `nagios_channels` to some of your bot `channels` so you will be receiving the Nagios messages as intended.

+If you like rather having output of what the software is doing than silence, leave the `debug` definition in; otherwise, comment it out.

 ### Bot commands

 To make the active queries from IRC work, you'll also have to set up an `icli`